 There are over 1,200 food bank centres in our network.
 The services provided by food banks may vary from area to area as they react to the needs of their community to provide help and support to local people in crisis.

-Non-perishable in-date food is donated by the public at a range of places, such as schools, churches and business, as well as supermarket collection points.
-It is then sorted into emergency food parcels by more than 40,000 volunteers, to be given to people in need.
+Non-perishable, in-date food is donated by the public at a range of places, such as schools, churches, and businesses, as well as supermarket collection points.
+It is then sorted into emergency food parcels by more than 28,000 volunteers, to be given to people in crisis.

-Our food bank network helps people break free from poverty by providing additional support to help people resolve the crises that they face.
-Food banks rely on the support of local communities to help end hunger.
+Our food bank network helps people break free from poverty by providing additional support to help people resolve the crises they’re facing so that they don’t need to use a food bank again in the future.
+This could include things like debt advice, mental health support, or benefits guidance .
+Food banks rely on the support of their local communities to support people in crisis.
 Find your nearest food bank here.